🕐 11 min read

 ]

 A relative date filter is a way to specify a range of dates from a given anchor.
-If you set NO anchor, today’s date will be used by default.
+If you don’t set an anchor, today’s date will be used by default.

 You must also set the variables periodType and dateRangeType.